WayneBrown/learnwebgl2/_sources/12_advanced_rendering/06_shadows.rst

 Please experiment with the following WebGL program that implements *shadow maps*.
-The program will render correct shadows in some configurations and not other.
+The program will render correct shadows in some configurations and not others.
 Please attempt to manipulate the scene to create incorrect shadows and then discern why the errors are occurring.

 .. webglinteractive:: W1